 Rear-facing car seats are the best choice for babies and very young children.
 Since it has a harness, in the event of a crash, rear-facing car seats cradle your baby or child and reduces the impact of the crash to their neck and spine that are just starting to develop.

-Infant-only Child Safety Seats are exclusively rear-facing, and typically come with a five-point harness, though some have three.
+- Infant-Only Child Safety Seats: Infant-only child safety seats are exclusively rear-facing, and typically come with a five-point harness, though some have three.
 These seats double as an infant carrier with a portable handle when removed from the car seat base, which can be installed and left in the car.
 If your infant will frequently ride in different cars, you can purchase a base for each vehicle to avoid un- and re-installing the base.
 Babies usually outgrow their infant car seats by 8 or 9 months.
 Once a child reaches their seat’s weight limit, they will need a larger rear-facing seat, such as a rear-facing convertible child safety seat.

 A front-facing child safety seat is used for children who have exceeded the height and weight limit of their exclusively rear-facing seat.
 These seats have a harness that limits your child’s movement forward during a crash.